Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

     # ... skipped ...

 Value of ``action`` kwarg is normalized (leading '/' are stripped) and is stored in ``self.current_action_name`` property of grid instance at server-side.
-Key name of view kwargs dict used for grid action route may be changed via Django grid class static property ``action_kwarg``::
+Key name of view kwargs dict used for grid action url name may be changed via Django grid class static property ``action_kwarg``::

     from django_jinja_knockout.views import KoGridView